wpferguson/global.hackathon/TEAMS.md

 # Intro

-This is my avatar on internet.

 <img width="100" height="100" src='http://i.imgur.com/Bld1Abg.png' alt='my avatar'/>

 Hi, I'm tonypai.
-I've attended global hackathon such as nko, "[Ninja Dart](http://nodeknockout.com/teams/lhc)" is the entry that time, because I love to create something interesting like game.
-Hope have fun with you guys. :)
+Just graduate from school, this is my second global hackathon, the first one is nodejs knockout a.k.a.
+NKO, [Ninja Dart](http://nodeknockout.com/teams/lhc) is the work that time.
+This time I decided to attend on my own, hope have fun with you guys!

+# What I'm going to do?

+Game!
+Absolutey.
+Why?
+Because it's fun.
+What kind of it?
+Well, now it's just a thought, but I can tell you it's a co-op game.
+So, wait for it. :D

 ---------------------------------------